LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 This dataset consists of 'circles' (or 'friends lists') from Facebook collected from survey participants.
 The dataset includes node features (profiles), circles, and ego networks.
 It's been downloaded from [here](https://snap.stanford.edu/data/ego-Facebook.html).
 The linked page provides two different dataset:
-An <i> ego network</i>, is a network in which there is one central node known as <i> ego </i>.
-The network is based off the ego and the nodes directly connected with the ego are colled <i> alters </i>.
+An <i> Ego-centric network</i> (or <i>"ego" networks</i>), is particular type of network in which specifically maps the connections of and from the perspective of a single person (an ego).
+In fact this networks represent circles of friends of a certains person (ego).

   - The first contains 10 ego networks, each one has the edge list, a list of clicles (each one constisting of list of nodes), and other features of the network.
   - The second, that is the one used in the assigmentent is a network obtained combing all the ego-networks, including the ego nodes themselves, along with an edge to each of their friends.